 The Stages of the Product Lifecycle & How PLM Applies

-Every product goes through a journey—from a rough idea sketched on a whiteboard to a physical item in a customer’s hands, and eventually, retirement.
+Every product goes through a journey, from a rough idea sketched on a whiteboard to a physical item in a customer’s hands, and eventually, retirement.
 At each stage, there are critical decisions, documents, and data that must be captured and connected.
-PLM helps orchestrate that journey by creating a consistent, collaborative framework to manage everything from concepts to compliance.
+Product life management helps orchestrate that journey by creating a consistent, collaborative framework to manage everything from concepts to compliance.

 1. Concept & Requirements Gathering